Luna-Exchange/icc-fan-passport-ios/README.md

 # iccfanpassportiosSDK Documentation

-ICCWebViewLauncher is a Swift package that provides a simple way to launch a web view in SwiftUI/UIKit applications.
+iccfanpassportiosSDK is a Swift package that provides a simple way to launch a web view in SwiftUI/UIKit applications.

 ## Overview

-ICCWebViewLauncher allows you to easily integrate a web view into your SwiftUI/UIKit views, enabling you to display web content within your application.
+iccfanpassportiosSDK allows you to easily integrate a web view into your SwiftUI/UIKit views, enabling you to display web content within your application.

 ## Features

-- Launch a web view with a specified URL(https://starter.mintbase.xyz/) for now.
 - Customize back and forward navigation gestures and link preview.
 - Handle errors during web view navigation.
 - Provide accessibility labels for improved accessibility.